 There are minimal artifacts in the footage, and while there is some rolling shutter as I move around the scene, it is not an issue with moderate movement at wider focal lengths.

-The proficiency to call on an ND filter is very useful when shooting in bright light, as I am otherwise forced to use too fast a shutter speed to keep motion looking natural.
+The proficiency to call on an ND filter is very useful when shooting in bright light, as I am forced to use a shutter speed that is too fast to keep motion looking natural.

 If I compare the image quality to the video quality, the image quality is less impressive.

-The G5 X Mark II has a 1-inch sensor, which is larger than the average compact camera sensor and half the size of a DSLR or mirrorless camera sensor, so I expected clean sharp results.
+The G5 X Mark II has a 1-inch sensor, which is more significant than the average compact camera sensor and is half the size of a DSLR or mirrorless camera sensor, so I expected clean, sharp results.

-When I zoom in and compare the G5 X Mark II’s fine detail rendition to that of an APS-C camera, I’m disappointed by the distinct smoothing effect in finely textured detail, and the reasonably crude image sharpening can leave delicate halos around some objects.
+When I zoom in and compare the G5 X Mark II’s fine detail rendition to that of an APS-C camera, I’m disappointed by the distinct smoothing effect in finely textured detail.
+The reasonably crude image sharpening can leave delicate halos around some objects.

 After using it for several years, I was so pleased that I refused to let it go.

 So, I decided to test this camera in different areas of photography to see how my Superman performs.

 So, after using it for a variety of photographic genres, I came to the following conclusion:

 I also took it to a stadium for some shots because it was a football game for a friend.